会津水沼駅 (English)

 A 10-minute walk from the campground store is the Fairy Museum of Art.
 The museum mainly houses the fairy collection of Ms. Kimie Imura, an English literature scholar, and also holds special exhibitions from time to time.
 I wondered why the museum was built in such an inconvenient location, but after visiting the museum, I think I now understand why it was built here:)

 I visited the museum during the season of autumn leaves, when the sun sets early, and although I had to walk through the dark streets at night on my way home, I was able to see the beautiful stained glass windows created by Yoshitaka Amano.
-The Fairy Museum of Art is open only until 5:00 p.m. and closed in winter, so the only time you can enjoy the stained glass windows in the evening is in late fall.
+The Fairy Museum of Art is open until 5:00 p.m. and closed in winter, so the only time you can enjoy the stained glass windows in the evening is in late fall (but the garden is said to be beautiful in spring, and you can walk around in the cool and pleasant summer, so you can visit any time of year).

 It is about 6 km from this station to the Fairy Museum.
 If you walk, it should take about 2 hours, taking into account the steep climb on the way (time for sightseeing stops is not included).
 Cell phones are temporarily out of range, but there are docomo and SB base stations in Fukusawa village (a few houses) on Mt.